OpenDSA/OpenDSA/RST/en/PL/ReductionStrategies.rst

 Applicative Order Proficiency Exercise
 --------------------------------------

-In this problem, you have to perform a full evaluation of a randomly selected :math:`\lambda` expression, that is, perform as many :math:`\beta`-reductions as it takes until a :math:`\beta`-normal form is reached.
+In the following  problem, you have to perform a full evaluation of a randomly selected :math:`\lambda` expression, that is, perform as many :math:`\beta`-reductions as it takes until a :math:`\beta`-normal form is reached.
 For this problem, you must use the *applicative-order*